-What have you planned for your return to London for Synth Wave Live 2?
+What have you planned for your return to London?

 Jerry: Apart from new tracks I can’t say anything about that 🙂

 Catrine: First of all, meeting all the great people we have got to know from this synth family from the UK.. people are always so friendly and as I said, I feel they are like a new family.
 This community really is something special for both of us.
 We hope to meet a lot of new people and maybe make some musical activities during our stay.
 Last time, we only stayed in London for 3 days.
 This time we are planning to stay for a little longer.
 Let’s see what happens…

 Synth Wave Live 2 is going to be part of our first European tour, which means something.
 Therefore we are planning to bring with us a lot of surprises.

 Friends, new music from the upcoming album AND our first cover, which will be a song by ERASURE; it is actually possible for people to choose which one if they pledge on the ERASURE cover reward.

 For more details, you will have to wait a little bit longer.
 God I’m excited about everything.
 So many great things are coming up thanks to all the people who believe in us.
 We are so thankful and look forward to show the audience how much we have developed since April 2017.

 What are your hopes and fears for SOFTWAVE?

 Jerry: My hope is that we will at some point be able to ditch our jobs and make music full-time, I’m not desiring luxury and stardom I just want live by making the music I so much like.
 I think my fear is that we don’t evolve in to something greater and better.